-The hardest part of my day-to-day life here is when I have to wait for a practice room at school.
+The hardest part of my day-to-day life here in Korea is when I have to wait for a practice room at school.
 I love going to church, meeting up with friends, watching dramas and reading in my cute little apartment, practicing piano, going to the market, cooking, and going to studio class (probably in that order), but I hate standing around the hallway of the music school waiting for a room.

 Waiting isn’t super fun in general, especially when you have just commuted almost an hour and are afraid your time will be wasted, but recently I realized that those minutes I spend in that hallway are the loneliest of my week.

 Standing around, feeling out of place, watching other students greet each other excitedly and go in and out of each other’s rooms . . . it exhausts me.
 No one smiles at me, no one acknowledges me.
 I am either ignored or stared at.
 There is no one to look out for me, I can’t always tell exactly what is going on, and I feel unable to ask for help because of the language barrier.
 The few times I have started to ask someone whether they are waiting for a room, they have frowned at me as if asking why I am talking to them.

 I’ve lived with and been close friends with a good number of international students in the US, but I never really understood what it’s like to always feel one step behind and slightly out of the circle.
 You feel extra timid because you aren’t familiar with the way things work, might not speak the language well, and know that no one has any reason to help you or pay attention to you.

 You are an outsider.

 Before I came to Korea, my mom got me a book about Korean culture to prepare me, and in the book it said that Koreans see others in two distinct levels: insiders and outsiders.